 top of page

 A North Italian gilt pastiglia gilt and polychrome-painted cassone.
-In they style and typical surface wear of the early 16th century, but probably a copy made in a later period.
-The moulded and domed lid incised with a grid of feur-de-lys centered on a quatrefoil cartouche above an ogee-moulded base incised with scrolling foliage and with a crested shield, on lion’s paw front feet.
+The molded and domed lid incised with a grid of feur-de-lys centered on a quatrefoil cartouche above an ogee-molded base incised with scrolling foliage and with a crested shield, on lion’s paw front feet.

 Size: width 62", height 28", depth 20".

 Provenance: The Hyder Collection, Tarlton Law Library, Austin Texas.
 Brass plate engraved "Ex Coll: Elton M. Hyder, Jr." attached to the left side.
-Sotheby's New York sticker attached to back, but no record of this piece is listed on Sotheby's archive website (presumably because it was sold prior to the years included in the archive).
+Sotheby's New York sticker attached to back but with no date or sales number.
+Apparently sold prior to sales results listed on Sotheby's website.
 For information on the Hyder collection, go to: https://tarlton.law.utexas.edu/hyder-collection.

 Condition: Loss of gesso on top and edges of lid, and scattered losses and lifting elsewhere with some filling.
 Evidence of original gilt under the later greenish-blue paint.
 Later gold coloring in many places throughout.
 No lock.